sitecore-weekly/sitecore-weekly.github.io/posts/2017-12-01-This-Week-in-Sitecore-1.md

 ---
 title: This Week in Sitecore 1
+description: This Week in Sitecore 1, weekly summary of what's going on in Sitecore community.
 ---

 Welcome to the first post of Sitecore Weekly!
 Sitecore is a customer experience management platform that provides web content management and multichannel marketing automation software.
 This is a weekly summary of what’s going on in its community.
 Want something mentioned?
 Contact me in [twitter](https://twitter.com/aserogin) or by [email](mailto:sitecoreweekly@gmail.com)